Aeropress vs French Press Coffee Taste

 Common Mistakes

 Many users of both methods make the mistake of not using the right grind size.
-A too-fine grind in French Press can lead to sediment in the cup, while too coarse in Aeropress can result in under-extraction.
+A too-fine grind in French Press can lead to excessive sediment, a gritty finish, and a harsher, more bitter cup.
+A grind that is too coarse in Aeropress can produce weak coffee that tastes thin or under-extracted, especially if the steep time is short.

 FAQ